Long-range potential scattering: Converting long-range potential to short-range potential by tortoise coordinate: Introduction

 The tortoise coordinate is first introduced in general relativity and is widely used in black hole physics \cite{damour1976black}.
 For the Schwarzschild spacetime, the Eddington--Finkelstein coordinate is established on the tortoise coordinate which\ is convenient to describe the ingoing and outgoing waves \cite{finkelstein1958past,damour1976black}.
 In Ref. \cite{hemming2001hawking}, in order to study the Hawking radiation in anti--de Sitter space, the authors introduce the generalized tortoise coordinate for the AdS black hole.
 In Ref. \cite{papantonopoulos2009hawking}, by using the tortoise coordinate, the radial wave equation in gravitational backgrounds of a constant negative curvature is simplified.

 In section \ref{Tortoisecoordinates}, we\ introduce tortoise coordinates to convert long-range potentials to short-range potentials.
 In section \ref{Classification}, we suggest a classification scheme for potentials in terms of the tortoise coordinate.
 In section \ref{phaseshift}, we provide a uniform expression for long-range potential scattering.
 In section \ref{Alternative}, we give an alternative expression of tortoise coordinates.
-In section \ref{dual}, we discuss the Newton duality between tortoise coordinates.
 Some examples are given in sections \ref{Examples}.
+In section \ref{duality}, we give duality relations for tortoise coordinates and for asymmetric wave functions.
 The conclusions are summarized in section \ref{Conclusion}.